-"Other penalties" decreased in fiscal-year 2016, due to increased compliance with requests to file forms.
-Precedent-setting case law addressing the causation standard in workers' compensation has led to an increase in denials of workers' compensation claims, correlating with an increase in the number of penalties assessed for late denials in fiscal-year 2016.
+The "Other penalties" decreased again in fiscal-year 2019, due to the continued increased compliance with requests to file forms.
+Precedent-setting case law addressing the causation standard in workers' compensation has led to an increase in denials of workers' compensation claims, but even that has balanced during fiscal-years 2018 and 2019.

-Appendix table: Workers' Compensation Division penalty statistics
+Appendix tables: Workers' Compensation Division penalty statistics